verifiablesoftware/vsw/docs/vsw-DID-v1.0.md

 such public DID.
 In Sovrin network, this DID costs $10 and every rotation of the keys costs another $10.
 This fee reflects the cost of all future verification of identify related to this issuer.

-For participants who do not wish to or need to be a verified issuer, in **vsw**, the vsw-repo has one DID to represent the common or the default issuer on behalf of these participants.
-Some functionalities of **vsw** MAY be lost in this case of course.
-As an enhancement, we may implement a **delegation** mechanism to maintain similar functionalities for these developers.
-This delegation or proxy function is TBD.
+For participants who do not wish to or need to be a verified issuer, in **vsw**, the vsw-repo can represent the common or the delegated issuer on behalf of these participants.
+These participants already have a peer DID and has been issued a participant credential which they can use to sign the claims.
+The vsw-repo can issue the software credential with a field that states who is the origin of the claims.

 The choice of using one's own issuer DID or the common DID should be enabled by an option in the **vsw register** command.